-On May 7, 2020, the Company entered into a definitive credit agreement with a syndicate of lenders agented by MidCap Financial Trust in respect of a \$20,000 secured asset-based revolving credit facility having a term of 38 months expiring June 30, 2023 (the "ABL Facility").
-The ABL Facility features a \$20,000 revolving commitment (subject to the borrowing base) and an uncommitted \$10,000 accordion.
-An initial advance under the ABL Facility was used by the Company to repay \$10,000 of the principal amount outstanding under the Term Loan; this was treated as a non-cash transaction by the Company.
-The ABL Facility is included in the current portion of long term debt.
+On February 28, 2020, the Company entered into a definitive credit agreement with a syndicate of lenders agented by MidCap Financial Trust in respect of a \$20,000 secured term loan maturing on July 17, 2023 unless extended to February 1, 2024 in accordance with its terms (the "Term Loan").
+On May 7, 2020, the Company entered into a definitive credit agreement with a syndicate of lenders agented by MidCap Funding IV Trust in respect of a \$20,000 secured asset-based revolving credit facility maturing July 17, 2023 unless extended to February 1, 2024 in accordance with its terms (the "ABL Facility") and an uncommitted \$10,000 accordion.
+An initial advance under the ABL Facility was used by the Company to repay \$10,000 of the principal amount outstanding under the Term Loan.
+In September 2022, the Company announced an amendment to the ABL Facility, which increased the revolving loan commitment amount to \$25,000 (subject to the borrowing base) on substantially the same terms provided under the existing ABL Facility.